Pyrrosia piloselloides: Legends of the Dragon Scale Fern

 Pyrrosia piloselloides is an epiphytic creeping fern with round, fleshy leaves.

-The Dragon Scale Fern adapts very well to terrarium settings, and will do best wrapped around driftwood branches or mounted to a background.
-With its light green colours and soft shapes it adds a lovely texture to any terrarium environment.
+The Dragon Scale Fern adapts very well to terrarium settings and will do best wrapped around driftwood branches or mounted to a background.

 Pyrrosia Piloselloides (Dragon Scale Fern)